team4kira/Domain-Setup-GoDaddy/README.md

 # Domain-Setup

-# Azure + Go Daddy Custom Domain Setup
+# Azure + GoDaddy Custom Domain Setup

 Pre-requisites:
 * A working website, with web address and IP Address of Web Application.